lists: list comprehensions

 )

 the terminal still shows green.
-I remove the comment then add another assert statement
+I remove the comment then add another assertion for practice

 self.assertEqual(